-The College Safeguarding Team is led by the Assistant Principal Student Life and Skills.
+The College Safeguarding Team is led by the Director of Communications, Engagement and Student Experience.
 The role of the Safeguarding Team is to respond appropriately to concerns raised by staff and to implement the safeguarding procedures.
 Members of the Safeguarding Team do not have responsibility or authority to investigate reported incidents and should not get overly involved with incidents.